Weltraumschaf/blog.weltraumschaf.de/content/blog/Darcs_in_Hudson_Jenkins_CI.md

 ---
-title: "Darcs in Hudson/Jenkins CI"
+title: Darcs in Hudson/Jenkins CI
-description: "Darcs in Hudson/Jenkins CI."
+description: Darcs in Hudson/Jenkins CI.
 date: 2011-02-15T09:42:24+01:00
-tags: ["Jenkins", "CI", "Tools", "Project"]
+tags:
+  - Jenkins
+  - CI
+  - Tools
+  - Project
-categories: ["Programming"]
+categories: Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

-## Darcs in Hudson/Jenkins CI

 At [work][1] we’re using heavily  the [DVCS][2] [Darcs][3].
 Beyond dispute Darcs is in my opinion  a good and suitable workhorse.
 Ok, it’s not  that hip like Git is.
-But  the biggest  drawback is the  lack of integration  in other  tools like IDEs,  issuetrackers, build  tools etc.  There is  also no  SCM integration  for Hudson/[Jenkins][4] continious  integration server,  which we’re using  at work, [too][5].
+But  the biggest  drawback is the  lack of integration  in other  tools like IDEs, issue trackers, build  tools etc.  There is  also no  SCM integration  for Hudson/[Jenkins][4] continuous  integration server,  which we’re using  at work, [too][5].

 Long time I were complaining about this  bad integration like others, too.
 Now I